 Music 201 - Theory of Music 1

-The first semester of a two-semester intermediate theory sequence devoted to the materials of modal and tonal music: elementary counterpoint, harmony, and analysis.
+The first semester of a two-semester intermediate theory sequence devoted to the materials of tonal music: elementary counterpoint, harmony, and analysis.
 This course is designed to develop the skills and theoretical concepts (voice-leading, harmonization of melodies, figured bass, etc.) that underlie the performance, analysis, and composition of music.
-Prerequisite: Fundamentals of Music or equivalent background.
+Prerequisite: Ability to read music or permission of instructor.
 One unit.

 Music 202 - Theory of Music 2